-Updated on August 23, 2017
+Updated on August 29, 2019

-It also discloses CSR-related information to the public, promotes dialogue with stakeholders, reports on various external inputs to the CSR officer, and works to ensure that these external inputs reach pertinent managers and relevant departments at headquarters (including those in charge of legal affairs and compliance, the environment, product quality, procurement, investor relations, human resources, and marketing) and are incorporated into management's actions.
-The CSR Section and other relevant headquarters departments then implement CSR activities throughout the Group by ensuring Sony's policies and initiatives are conveyed to Group companies around the world.
+Sony's organizational structure for CSR implementation is spearheaded by the CSR Section at Sony Corporation headquarters, which is overseen by the executive officer in charge of CSR.
+The CSR Section plans and sets objectives for CSR-related initiatives, makes these initiatives known throughout the Sony Group, monitors the progress of activities, and provides relevant information to the public via various reports including the Sustainability Report.
+In addition to disclosure, the CSR section promotes dialogue with stakeholders, reports on various external inputs to the executive officer in charge of CSR, and ensures that these inputs are fed back to the management team and relevant headquarters departments (including those in charge of legal affairs and compliance, the environment, product quality, procurement, investor relations, employees, and marketing).
+Accordingly, Sony addresses CSR from a Group-wide perspective and incorporates issues into management action as necessary.
+The CSR Section and other relevant headquarters departments then implement CSR activities throughout the Group by ensuring Sony's policies and initiatives are conveyed to group companies around the world.